 - Art and design history

-In second year, you will study topics such as:
+In second year, in addition to your required courses you can study topics such as:

 - Graphic design for illustration